ahmedmmkms/b2b-marketplace/backend/src/main/java/com/p4/backend/pagination/README.md

 - `cursor`: ULID-based cursor for pagination
 - `direction`: FORWARD (next page) or BACKWARD (previous page)

-### Page
+### PageImpl
-Custom Page implementation with ULID-based metadata:
+Custom Page implementation implementing Spring's Page interface with ULID-based metadata:

 - `content`: The actual data for the current page
 - `pageRequest`: The request used to retrieve this page